 Methods for Reheating Corned Beef:

-• Stovetop: Place the sliced beef and vegetables in a skillet or pot with a bit of the leftover cooking liquid or broth.
-Heat over low to medium heat until warmed through.
+- Stovetop: Place the sliced beef and vegetables in a skillet or pot with a bit of the leftover cooking liquid or broth.
+Warm over low to medium heat until heated through evenly.

 Tip: Avoid overcooking during reheating, as this can dry out the beef and make the vegetables mushy.